-- assistance on the preparation of development plans of the Potential LEADER Local Action Groups; - training of staff involved in the preparation and implementation of local development plans; - Elaboration of studies (strategy, programme) for the substantiation of (a fact-finding situation analysis of) the local development plan;
+- Assistance on the preparation of the rural development plans; - Training of staff involved in the preparation and implementation of local development plans; - Elaboration of studies (strategy, programme) for the substantiation of (a factfinding situation analysis of) the local development plan;

-- Informative and animation activities aimed at the local communities, interactive relations with potential rural actors (in connection with the preparation, review and implementation of the local development plan); - This activity covers the boosting of action-preparedness, activeness and cooperation of less favoured groups of the society, helping the enforcement of their special interests; - Further training of the management of potential Local Action Groups, supporting intra-group exchange of experiences; - The coordination of enterprise and business development initiatives to be implemented in Axis III. of the NHRDP, in particular: assistance on drafting local projects, initiatives; - Facilitation of potential LEADER Action Groups; - the promotion of cohesion among the rural actors of the micro-region by means of organizing the potential LEADER groups; - contacts and flow of information with the local communities (potential Local Action Groups, LAGs and LRDCs); - cooperation in the least favoured micro-regions, as well as with the institutions participating in the programmes to be launched in the settlements, especially in the developments foreseen to be implemented within the framework of the operational programmes of the New Hungary Development Plan; - Capacity-building and training for the leaders and trainers of horizontal measures.
+• Informative and animation activities aimed at the local communities, interactive relations with potential rural actors (in connection with the preparation, review and implementation of the local development plan);

+This activity covers the boosting of action-preparedness, activeness and cooperation of less favoured groups of the society, helping the enforcement of their special interests;

+- Further training of the management of potential LEADER LAGs and LRDCs supporting intra-group exchange of experiences; The coordination of enterprise and business development initiatives to be implemented in Axis III. of the NHRDP, in particular: assistance on drafting local projects, initiatives; - Facilitation of potential LEADER LAGs/LRDCs; - the promotion of cohesion among the rural actors of the micro-region by means of organizing the potential LEADER LAGs/LRDCs; - contacts and flow of information with the local communities (potential LEADER LAGs and LRDCs); - cooperation in the least favoured micro-regions, as well as with the institutions participating in the programmes to be launched in the settlements, especially in the developments foreseen to be implemented within the framework of the operational programmes of the New Hungary Development Plan; - Capacity-building and training for the leaders and trainers of horizontal measures.